rpires71/milestone2/README.md

 As a travel enthusiast, I want to keep a record of my travel ideas and organise future trips from a curated personal wishlist of destinations.

 **Description**
 For those who enjoy keeping a record of places they wish to visit and discovering new destinations, this feature caters to more exploratory users.
-By managing and storing locations that inspire travellers, a personalised list takes the form of the “Wishlist”.
+By managing and storing locations that inspire travellers, a personalised list takes the form of the "Wishlist".
 Across all device types, easily removing, reordering, or modifying saved items are features available to users through accessible controls and visually appealing design, which in turn encourages engagement.

 **Acceptance Criteria**